 After spending the weekend with my youngest in Orlando last month, it became clear to me that a dress code post was desperately needed on what to wear -or not wear- at any theme or amusement park.
 Now I know that the worst offenders are not reading this, but given all the faux pas I witnessed firsthand, I feel compelled to comment.
 Here goes.

 What to wear to a theme park

 My rules are as follows: all clothing must take you from morning to night and be able to get wet (this includes shoes).
-Very important: your clothes must provide coverage for your boobs, your cellulite and your, eh hm, derrière.
+Very important: your clothes must provide coverage for your boobs and your, eh hm, derrière.
+An amusement park is at its core a place for kids, or the kid that lives in all of us.
+It’s not a dance club.
 And, clothing must be comfortable and cool.
 While hats and sunglasses are a must, mini-shorts are a definite NO.